andrecrjr/dotproj/README.md

 # Or let dotproj prompt for the repository URL
 dotproj remote my-project

-# Apply the remote configuration to your project
+# Apply the remote configuration to your project (creates symlinks)
 dotproj apply my-project
 ```